manuelespinosa/Seeeduino-LoRaWAN--TTN--and-custom-payload/README.md

 <img src="https://user-images.githubusercontent.com/48633457/210239672-7bc01309-a427-4e3f-9cc6-c7084abe6b41.png" width="500">

-If your Battery voltage readings seems not working properly, check for R56 and short circuit.
+If your Battery voltage readings seems not working properly, check for R56 and short circuit it.
 Check the following image to fix it:

 <img src="https://user-images.githubusercontent.com/48633457/210240174-d1c6c4a5-182f-4a22-853e-683f2c5e91b8.png" width="500" height="500">